IceMule Pro Review

 Insulation Value

-During our intensive insulation testing, the IceMule kept its contents under the FDA-approved 40º F for just 28 hours.
-While this doesn't sound particularly impressive, it then lasted almost another full day with delicious beer-serving temperatures below 50º F — or an impressive 51 hours.
-Which, if you're planning to head out for a hot day hike or even a single overnight in the desert, is plenty of time to keep your food and beverages on ice.
+During our intensive insulation testing, the IceMule kept its contents under the FDA-approved 40º F for 52 hours.
+It lasted 55 hrs with delicious beer-serving temperatures below 50º F. Which, if you're planning to head out for a hot day hike or even a single overnight in the desert, is plenty of time to keep your food and beverages on ice.

-Compared to the other backpack coolers we tested, the IceMule Pro holds its own.
-The decently large inside compared to some other models, which does tend to cut down on the amount of time ice lasts.
-This bag also has a double layer of waterproof fabric sandwiching insulating foam and featuring an air valve to add and release air for additional insulation.
+Compared to the other backpack coolers we tested, the IceMule Pro performs at the top of the group.
+This bag has a double layer of waterproof fabric sandwiching insulating foam and featuring an air valve to add air into the insulating layer, which theoretically should keep ice in solid form for longer.
 IceMule claims that it is waterproof when you roll the top three times before clipping it.
 We were only able to achieve three full rolls with next to no insulating air in the cooler, and even then, a little water dripped out when we inverted the whole thing.

 Ease of Use